hema9696/hema9696/README.md

 - 👋 Hi, I’m @hema9696
-- 👀 I’m interested in DataEngineering
+- 👀 I’m interested in MachineLearning and GENAI
-- 🌱 I’m currently learning PYTHON
-- 💞️ I’m looking to collaborate on DataEngineering
 - 📫 How to reach me on  hsreddy9696@gmail.com

 <!---